 For grades 3-8, HEART’s free resource guide contains age-appropriate lessons about the treatment of animals on factory farms.
 In the “Friends on the Farm” lesson, 3rd-5th grade students watch The Meatrix I and then compare the lives of animals on factory farms with the lives of these animals in their natural habitat.
 In our “Behind Closed Doors” lesson, 6th-8th grade students are given a true/false quiz that covers many common assumptions about modern animal agriculture with statements such as “Most farmed animals live on small family farms where they are treated humanely.”
 Lessons like these are effective because the content allows students to gain a better understanding of farmed animals, their complexities, and the cruelties of factory farming without being overly graphic or disturbing.

 We’ve only scratched the surface of ideas and resources for teaching elementary school students about farmed animals.
 Have a suggestion?
-We’d love hear it so please share in the comment section!
+We’d love to hear it, so please share in the comment section!